ikelaiah/threadpool-fp/docs/ThreadPool.Simple-Technical.md

 The main pool class.
 Responsibilities:

 - Owns and manages a list of `TSimpleWorkerThread` instances (`TThreadList`)
-- Maintains a thread-safe work item queue (`TThreadList`)
+- Maintains a dynamically growing O(1) circular FIFO queue
 - Tracks the number of pending work items with a `TCriticalSection` + counter
 - Signals `WaitForAll` callers via a `TEvent` when the counter reaches zero
-- Captures worker exceptions thread-safely via a second `TCriticalSection`
+- Captures worker exceptions and protects lifecycle transitions

 ### TSimpleWorkerThread

 Each worker thread:

 - Is created suspended and started explicitly by the pool constructor
-- Loops continuously, popping work items from the shared queue
+- Blocks on `FWorkAvailableEvent` while the queue is empty
-- Calls `Sleep(1)` when the queue is empty to avoid busy-waiting
+- Drains available FIFO work after an enqueue wakes it
 - Terminates cleanly when `Terminated` is set during pool destruction

 ### TSimpleWorkItem